 - Plastic Condiment Bottle or Funnel

-- 4 ounce pump bottle (preferably glass)
+- 4 ounce pump bottle (preferably glass) or small jar

 - 3 tbsp.
 Oil (1.5 ounces)